 Publisher W.W.
 Norton calls The Influencing Machine, “a visionary and opinionated work of graphic nonfiction on the media and its discontents.
-It debunks the notion that ‘The Media’ is an external force, outside of our control, since we’ve begun directly constructing, filtering, and responding to what we watch and read.
-It shows that we have met the media and it is us.
-So now what?”
+It debunks the notion that ‘The Media’ is an external force, outside of our control, equipping us to be savvy consumers and shapers of the news.”

 The Associated Press wrote of The Influencing Machine, “what makes the book so notable is its style.
 It’s presented almost entirely in drawings, like a textbook in comic-book or graphic-novel form. . . .
 It’s easy to imagine The Influencing Machine becoming mandatory reading in journalism classes around the country.”

 Publishers Weekly and the Library Journal both declared The Influencing Machine to be one of the best comics/graphic novels of 2011.
 In addition, The Influencing Machine has been listed on a number of 2011 holiday gift guides, including New York Magazine and BoingBoing.
 It was selected for 1book140, The Atlantic.com’s Reading Club.

 In addition, the book was a “Common Read” selection at the University of Maryland, Wichita State University, and Johnson County Community College.

 Samples and excerpts

 “This is a comic book with zest and brains — and it just might help a reader understand the brave new world.”The New Yorker